 Now, don't get me wrong, we didn't actually want to come home from that holiday (like any other holiday) as we were having so much fun.

 However, at least I knew when we did, I had this AMAZING pudding to recreate to share with you all and to remind both of us of that amazing trip.

 This pudding really packs a huge punch of banana and vanilla flavours from every single mouthful that you devour!

 It's no secret that I'm a big fan of bread puddings.

-Check out the chocolate chip and vanilla bread and butter pudding Lynne and I had at our wedding that I recreated and you’ll understand why.
+Check out the chocolate chip and vanilla bread and butter pudding we had at our wedding that I recreated and you'll understand why.